N4V33NB0S3/N4V33NB0S3/README.md

-# 👋 Hello, I'm Naveen
+# 👋 Hello, I'm Naveen Bose

 ## About Me
 I am a Network Operation Centre (NOC) Engineer, with a passion for cybersecurity and ethical hacking.
 With a strong foundation in networking and certifications like **CCNA**, I am constantly enhancing my skillset in offensive security and penetration testing.
 I thrive in Capture The Flag (CTF) competitions and have ranked in the **top 1% on TryHackMe**.
 I’m currently working toward **Certified Ethical Hacker (CEH)** certification.